joeylockie/lockiemedia/public/AI_PROJECT_LOG.md

 None.

-6. Known Issues / Bugs (Related to current work or recently discovered):
+Known Issues / Bugs (Related to current work or recently discovered):
 None.

-7. Future/Pending Work (Overall Project - High Level):
+Future/Pending Work (Overall Project - High Level):
 Admin Panel (Service):

-Flesh out the Admin Panel with more statistics and monitoring tools relevant to the self-hosted environment.
+Flesh out the Admin Panel with more statistics and monitoring tools relevant to the self-hosted environment, pulling data from the SQLite DB.

 Lockie Media Platform (Apps):

+Continue migrating Habits and Time Tracker apps to the SQLite backend.
-Refine the core remaining features (Tasks, Notes, Habits, etc.).
+Refine the core remaining features.
-Integrate the localStorage-based apps (Notes, Habits, Time Tracker) with the `lowdb` backend for unified data storage.

-8. Important Notes / Decisions Made:
+Important Notes / Decisions Made:
-Project Refactoring: A significant number of features were removed to simplify the platform and focus on core functionality.
-Removed features include Kanban view, Calendar view (from todo app), Pomodoro timer (from todo app), tooltips, task timer integration, and several planned/placeholder features.

-Backend Change: The entire platform was previously refactored from a Firebase backend to a self-hosted Node.js server with a `lowdb` JSON file database.
-All user authentication has been removed, making it a single-user platform.
+Database Migration Complete & Successful: The decision to move to SQLite was made to support the user's goal of heavy, 24/7 data logging.
+This provides significant improvements in performance, scalability, and data integrity over the previous lowdb implementation.